Buffering Britain · Working Note

 8. No UK-specific WTP research.

-Policy Implication
+Policy implications

-The welfare losses documented here are attributable to insufficient mobile network capacity during peak hours.
-The engineering solution – cell-site densification through small cells and additional macro sites – is well understood.
-The binding constraint is planning: local authority approval rates for mobile mast installations vary substantially across London boroughs and councils nationwide, with conservation area designations, amenity objections, and prior approval processes creating significant delays and refusals.
+The engineering solution is well understood – cell-site densification through small cells and additional macro sites – and the binding constraint is planning.
+Local authority approval rates for mobile mast installations vary substantially across London boroughs and councils nationwide, with conservation area designations, amenity objections, and prior approval processes creating significant delays and refusals.
+Even at the lower end of the headline range and after a 50% hypothetical bias discount, the welfare case for streamlining the approvals process for mobile infrastructure – particularly small cells deployed on existing street furniture – is strong on consumer-welfare grounds alone.
+Latency and reliability improvements, once empirically quantified, would add substantially to this figure.

 References